-EUETS and UKETS are discrete schemes, but operate in a similar way.
+The Company participates in the UK Emissions Trading Scheme (UKETS).
 For each calendar year the Company receives an allocation of free allowances which are initially recorded at fair value as an intangible asset with a corresponding deferred income balance that is released over the compliance period.
 Additional purchased allowances are valued at cost.
 At each period-end the Company estimates its outstanding obligation to surrender allowances.
-Where this obligation is already matched by allowances either held or purchased forward by the Company, the provision is calculated using the same cost as the allowances.
+Where the obligation is already matched by allowances either held or purchased forward by the Company, the provision is calculated using the same cost as the allowances.
 To the extent that the Company has an obligation to surrender allowances in excess of allowances held or purchased forward, the provision is based on market prices at the balance sheet date.